evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 <!-- Motivation and objects of the project -->
 ## Introduction

-Spam has no clear definition, an email message may be considered suspicious if it is from an unknown sender, sent in bulk, or simply unwanted.
+Spam has no clear definition.
+An email message may be considered suspicious if it is from an unknown sender, sent in bulk, or simply unwanted.
 These messages are the junk mail and Jehovah Witness door-hangups of the internet world.
-Because of this fuzzy definition of what spam is it can be difficult to accurately classify a message as spam.
-Depending on the email client and how well it is able to classify spam you may not even notice it as a problem.
-To add to the problem of spam classification, it's also important to not incorrectly mark emails that are important to the user as spam.
-These messages are known as ham messages, emails that are simply not spam.
+Because of this fuzzy definition of what spam is, it can be difficult to accurately classify a message as spam.
+Depending on the email client and how well it is able to classify spam, one may not even notice it as a problem.
+To add to the difficulties of spam classification, it is also important to not incorrectly mark emails that are important to the user as spam.
+These messages are known as ham messages - emails that are simply not spam.
 Ham messages are emails that the user would find important, desired, or personal.

 There are many different ways to classify email messages as spam.
 Our objective of the Karat Sleuth project was to create a library that would allow anyone to easily classify one or many email messages as either ham or spam.
-We would do this using various spam heuristics.
-The primary heuristic we planned to use was Bayesian filtering, but we also planned to investigate other heuristics such as DKIM signature lookup, reverse DNS lookup, and some more trivial boolean classifications.
+We accomplished this using various spam heuristics.
+The primary heuristic we planned to use was Bayesian filtering, though we also planned to investigate other heuristics, such as DKIM signature lookup, reverse DNS lookup, and some additional trivial boolean classifications.

 <!-- Basic idea of methods or structures proposed to develop the project -->
 ## Approach

 Karat Sleuth was developed to combat the problems of spam categorization in a clear and robust ruby library.
-We also intend to expose the functionality of this library through a straight forward and intuitive command line interface allowing the user to access all of the functionality of the library.
+The authors' approach was to expose the functionality of this library through a straight forward and intuitive command line interface allowing the user to access all of the functionality of the library.

-We decided to use the ruby scripting language due to it's extremely expansive standard library and it's intuitive yet powerful syntax.
-This would allow us to rapidly prototype the tool and leave room for performance improvements after we had a working implementation, the ruby language allows for just this.
-Although only one of the three team members had any extensive experience with ruby, it was decided that it would be fun and interesting for the rest of the team to pick up.
+It was decided to use the ruby scripting language due to its extremely expansive standard library and its intuitive, yet powerful, syntax.
+This would allow the tool to be rapidly prototyped and leave room for performance improvements after a working implementation had been established.
+The ruby language was incredibly conducive to the aforementioned needs.
+Although only one of the three authors had an extensive experience with ruby, it was decided that it would be fun and interesting for the rest of the team to pick up.

-Because we are using the Ruby scripting language, the most obvious choice for creating a library that other developers may use is to create a "Ruby gem".
+Because the Ruby scripting language was being used, the most obvious choice for creating a library that other developers could use was to create a "Ruby gem".
 Gems are a collection of ruby scripts that include meta-data about the library and logic to load the scripts into other applications.
-Creating a ruby gem gives us the added bonus that it becomes quite straight forward to add dependencies on other libraries to our own.
-This gives us the option to leverage other well supported open source libraries and stop re-inventing the wheel.
+Creating a ruby gem gave the added bonus that it became quite straight forward to add dependencies on other libraries to Karat Sleuth.
+This allowed for the option to leverage other well supported open source libraries and stop re-inventing the wheel.

-After some initial considerations on how we would like to classify messages we defined heuristics we hoped to use to classify messages:
+After some initial considerations on how we would like to classify messages, we defined heuristics we hoped to use to classify messages:

  * **Bayesian Classifier**\
    This will be the primary means of message classification which will be used to calculate the base probability that something is a _spam_ or _ham_ message.
-Bayesian classification essential allows us to, given a large set of data with a known classification, 'learn' from this data and then use that information to probabilistically determine the classification of a message.
+Bayesian classification essentially allows us to, given a large set of data with a known classification, 'learn' from this data and then use that information to probabilistically determine the classification of a message.
    We will be using the message subject and body to learn from the words in the message and use them to classify the message.

  * **DKIM Signature Verification**\
-   When a email message is sent from a server, one of the things that can be done to the message to prove it's authenticity is to 'digitally sign' the email which can verify the contents of the message and who the message was sent by.
+   When an email message is sent from a server, one of the things that can be done to the message to prove its authenticity is to 'digitally sign' the email which can verify the contents of the message, as well as who the message was sent by.
 This is done by using a public / private key.
-Where the private key is used to sign the message and the public key is stored in a domains DNS records and can be used to verify the signature.
-We can use this to determine if a message has a valid signature, or if it has no signature at all and aggregate this into the classification probability.
+The private key is used to sign the message and the public key is stored in a domains DNS records and can be used to verify the signature.
+This can be used to determine if a message has a valid signature, or if it has no signature at all and aggregate this into the classification probability.

  * **Reverse DNS Lookup (PTR Records)**\
    Another technical way to verify the identity of the message sender is by ensuring that the message was sent by the same server that is linked to the domain in the `From:` field of the message.
 Using a reverse DNS lookup to determine the host name assigned to an IP we can determine this.
-Again, we can use this information to aggregate the classification probability.
+Again, this information can be used to aggregate the classification probability.

  * **Plain Text and HTML Combinations**\
-   Spam emails are commonly sent as HTML emails due to various techniques for bypassing the spam filters (such as embedding invisible HTML tags), many times when they are sent as HTML emails no Plain Text version of the message will be included.
-We can use this knowledge to give a negative impact to the classification probability of messages which only have a HTML message body.
+   Spam emails are commonly sent as HTML emails due to various techniques for bypassing the spam filters (such as embedding invisible HTML tags).
+Often when messages are sent as HTML emails, no Plain Text version of the message will be included.
+This knowledge can be used to give a negative impact to the classification probability of messages which only have a HTML message body.

  * **Location based classifications**\
    Doing a geoIP lookup of a given messages sender could be an efficient way to gain some probabilistic information about a message.
-For example, if a message was sent from a IP located in a territory that is known to relay many messages classified as spam, then we could use this information in our aggregate probability of a message's classification.
+For example, if a message was sent from a IP located in a territory that is known to relay many messages classified as spam, then this information could be used in the aggregate probability of a message's classification.

 If possible, we will be looking for established libraries to help us with these